Skip to Content

 No. Platform-controlled domains are blocked and cannot be used as custom domains.

-What happens if I change my DNS after the domain is activated?
+What happens if I change my DNS after a domain is active?

-Your domain stays active in Codelloy until you explicitly remove it.
-DNS changes do not trigger automatic deactivation — this prevents transient DNS issues from breaking your links.
+The domain stays active in Codelloy until you explicitly remove it.
+DNS changes do not trigger automatic deactivation, which prevents transient DNS issues from breaking your links.

 Troubleshooting